Gossamer (album): Accolades

 The album was listed at number 18 on Under the Radar's "Top 100 Albums of 2012", and the magazine commented, "Fueled by the confession, guilt, and cathartic honesty of frontman Michael Angelakos, [Gossamer] is one of the most lyrically painful records of 2012.
 It also happens to be one of the year's most musically euphoric, stacked to the brim with electro-pop."
 Gigwise named Gossamer the 20th best album of 2012 and opined, "Rarely has an album been better named; Gossamer is delicate, light, and oh so finely spun.
-It's despondant while having no time for despondancy; sadness lurks underneath but only to remind us that there are so many other things we could be doing, emotions we could be feeling."
+It's despondent while having no time for despondency; sadness lurks underneath but only to remind us that there are so many other things we could be doing, emotions we could be feeling."

 Rolling Stone placed the album at number 39 on its "50 Best Albums of 2012" list and stated it is "shinier, busier and even more hysterically earnest than their debut: Angelakos' falsetto ricochets like laser light, chipper gals coo smoke-machine choruses amid hot electronics and cool string arrangements."
 PopMatters ranked it at number 66 on its list of "The 75 Best Albums of 2012", writing that the album's title "speaks volumes about the contents, a thinly veiled peek into the psyche of singer/songwriter Michael Angelokos."